Forewarned is forearmed

 What also happens is that IECEx terms and ATEX terms are confused.
-This is unfortunate because IECEx, as a voluntarily applicable system, deviates very strongly from ATEX here; whatever level of protection you wish to apply under IECEx, from ‘a’ to ‘c’, in all three cases an independent IECEx Certification Body shall perform an assessment and certify conformity to ISO or IEC standards!
+This is unfortunate because IECEx, as a voluntarily applicable system, deviates very strongly from ATEX here; whatever level of protection you wish to apply under IECEx, from ‘a’ to ‘c’, in all three cases an independent IECEx Certification Body shall perform an assessment and certify conformity to ISO or IEC standards.

-An ATEX related ‘Certificate’ (which should be an EU Declaration of Conformity) is therefore indeed misleading if it is signed with titles such as Competent Person according to the Personnel Competency Scheme IECEx 05.
+An ATEX related ‘certificate’ (which should be an EU Declaration of Conformity) is therefore indeed misleading if it is signed with titles such as Competent Person according to the Personnel Competency Scheme IECEx 05.
 Marking with IECEx logos is in fact a violation of the IECEx Rules of Procedure and therefore punishable as ‘misuse’.
 One could even openly question the competence of such persons.

 The author of this article, Karel Neleman, is Ex authorized person at BARTEC Group.

-This Whitepaper is also published in Dutch in MAG1010 edition 06.2020
+This Whitepaper is also published in Dutch and in MAG1010 edition 06.2020.

 (PDF – 1.0 MB)